 How to pick the right plants for your container garden?

 Picking plants for your outdoor space might seem a bit daunting, but there are a few useful things to think about that can help you get started.

 First, always consider the natural environment that your space most closely matches, as all plants are at home in different conditions.
-Some will prefer lots of sunlight, whereas others like shady spots, for example.
+Some plants will prefer lots of sunlight, whereas other plants like shady spots, for example.
 Some won’t put up with windy conditions too well whereas others will be in their element.
 Choosing plants that suit your space means they’re more likely to thrive.

 Remember that outdoor plants often experience more seasonal changes than their indoor counterparts, such as by only flowering for a couple of months each year or dropping their leaves over winter.
 This could affect whether you want to choose them for your space.

 Next, think about how much effort you want to put into the upkeep of your outdoor space.
 Different plants last for different lengths of time.
 Here’s the need to know:

 Annuals are plants that grow from seed, flower, go to seed and die within the space of a year.
 Once they’ve died, you’ll need to replace them.

 Biennials are plants that complete their life cycle over two years.
 In the first, they’ll usually just grow leaves.
 In the second year they’ll also produce flowers and seeds, after which they will die, and need replacing.